-We want to draw your attention to the fact that this nursing home's overall grade was as bad as it gets, it performed pretty well in the category of inspections.
-In fact, it received a nearly flawless government inspection report this year.
-As a result, it received one of our best scores in that area with an A. Our inspection ratings weigh several factors found on a nursing home's inspection report.
-One of the most important criteria we consider is the number and severity of deficiencies.
-Places with higher grades in this area usually have very few severe deficiencies.
+While this nursing home's overall grade was as bad as it gets, it performed pretty well in the category of inspections.
+In fact, we awarded it a grade of B for that area, which is one of our better scores.
+Our inspection ratings account for a host of factors included in a facility's inspection report.
+One of the most important criteria we rely on is the quantity and severity of deficiencies.
+You generally want to avoid facilities with a bunch of deficiencies flagged.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
-Finally, this facility had no substantiated complaints this year from residents, which is always a good sign.
+Despite this deficiency, this place still had a relatively positive report.

 Long-term Care Quality